 Classes learning useful things and fun stuff

-All classes are the same price- £60 per dog for the whole 6 week course.
+All classes are the same price- £80 per dog (for an hour a week for 6 weeks).

 We’re in Abington Community Centre, Wheatfield Road South, Northampton NN3 2HH (click here for a map)

 To reserve a space: contact Sue and put your name on The List.
 (0751 976 2411).

 All classes now include access codes to our on line library here.
 The course has a guide which explains how to do each task and how to level them up (as well as when to use them).

 There’s handy hints and tips to make it easy, fun and enjoyable or dogs and people.
 I’ve tried hard to write it so that things are as clear and straightforward and as easy to follow as possible.

 If you’re a graduate and would like to see, please contact Sue for the passwords.

 We encourage people to contact us if they need to pick a brain, have a request or question.

 Please don’t hesitate to contact us if you have a question.